 Not a dedicated caption tool, but enough creators use it for social copy that it belongs in any honest comparison.

 How it works: You write your own prompts.
-Custom Instructions and Custom GPTs let you persist some context across sessions.
+Custom Instructions and Custom GPTs persist some context across sessions, the manual version of voice training.

 Strengths:

-- Maximum flexibility - you control every aspect of the prompt
+- Maximum flexibility.
+You control every word of the prompt

 - Strong underlying model